KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

 The goal of this extension is to provide the means to map internal, usually floating point, light contribution values that may be in an unknown range to that of an attached display.
+This is so that the hue of the source materials is retained under the light conditions declared within the glTF scene.
+Correct representation of hue is important in order to keep artistic intent, or to achieve a physically correct visualization of products for instance in e-commerce.

-It also provides the specification for using HDR compatible display outputs.
+It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.
 The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.

 Output pixel values from a rendered 3D model are generally in a range that is larger than that of a display device.